 As you may know from other stories I have out there on this site, I have been riding motorbikes of all sizes for about 40 years.
 I can't wait to share a motorbike tour from Phuket to Pattaya with my friend and family.

 So, to start with...

 Over the years, I have had some unbelievable adventures on my two-wheelers.
 I discovered many things in places I would not have been in touch with so closely.
-I realized that I was connected to the world around me so much better traveling this way.
+I realized I was connected to the world around me and so much better traveling this way.

 So, coming to Thailand later in life, I still had my love for motorbikes.
 I found myself in motorbike heaven.
 These things are a way of life here, not just a way to get around.
 An adventure is still very much a part of this kind of lifestyle.

 In 2010, my friend Martin from Germany came to visit me.
 It was like a throwback to this original feeling.
 We have been longtime friends way back since high school.

 When he arrived in Thailand, he had just gotten his Motorcycle driver’s license in Germany.
 As you also may know, I live in the Pattaya Bay Area.
 So, when he got here and saw the big two-wheel life, it didn’t take long before the idea came up to hit the road!

 One night, after a few beers, we decided to have a motorbike tour from Phuket to Pattaya.
 It means that I would drive with my Pickup and 2 Scooters to Phuket and that we would ride the bikes back to Pattaya.
 The plan was to ape hang 300-400 km daily, mainly in the morning and late afternoon.
 Then, we do some sightseeing and relax a bit along the way.